 We hope that this guide will provide the expertise and experience you will need to prevent claim denials and maximize cash flow at your practice.

 Don’t leave money on the table.
-The more clean claims your practice submits on the first try, the more time you’ll have to practice speech therapy and provide care to patients who need it most.
+The cleaner claims your practice submits on the first try, the more time you’ll have to practice speech therapy and provide care to patients who need it most.

 Commonly Used CPT Codes for Speech-Language Therapy